Skip to content

 • Input is current power in watts

-• This is the data PELS uses to track hourly usage, calculate headroom, and decide whether devices should be shed or restored
+• This is the data PELS uses to track hourly usage, calculate available power, and decide whether devices should be limited or resumed

 Without this action, the planner cannot behave correctly.